karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 * a verbose combat log inspired by Dwarf Fortress
 * basic classes and abilities
 * an advanced inventory management window/system similar to CDDAs
-* detaching ticks from player input into a real time system - you can choose how you want to play and also this functionality is the foundation for multiplayer
 * and more

 ---